ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### macaddr

-- Added a plugin to handle MAC addresses. `kdbGet` returns a MAC address as integer if format is supported. _(Thomas Bretterbauer)_
+- Added a plugin to handle MAC addresses. `kdbGet` converts a MAC address into a decimal 64-bit integer (with the most significant 16 bits always set to 0), if the format is supported. `kdbSet` restores the converted values back to there original form. _(Thomas Bretterbauer)_

 ## Libraries